9. Salvaging

 Chapter Forty

 After telling two different versions of the encounter with Nick, Offred admits the falsity of both, but does not offer the truth of what actually occurred.
-Answer these question in your class notebook or exercise book.
+Answer these question in your exercise book.

 1. What is the difference between both accounts?